openkfw/TruBudget/doc/installation/Developer-Setup.md

 If you want to start this service or simply see more details regarding this feature you can check out the [README.md](https://github.com/openkfw/TruBudget/blob/master/email-notification/README.md) file.

+### Storage-Service (Optional)

+The storage service is responsible for saving/accessing documents to Minio, an external storage server.

+More details and how to enable the storage service with an external storage can be found in [README.md](https://github.com/openkfw/TruBudget/blob/master/storage-service/README.md) file.

 ## Tests

 ### End-to-end Tests